Sharif-bot-cmd/QNET/README.md

 QNET is a self-contained, privacy-first micro network that transforms your device into a decentralized web portal — capable of operating **offline**, through **I2P/TOR/IPFS**, or globally via **Cloudflare Tunnel** or **Ngrok**.

-It’s lightweight, fast, and designed to run anywhere, from Linux and Android (Termux) to macOS or Windows.
+It’s lightweight, fast, and designed to run anywhere — from Linux and Android (Termux) to macOS or Windows.

 ---